On Bisimulations for Description Logics: Auto-Bisimulation and Minimization

-Consider the third assertion and suppose $\mIq$ is finitely branching.
-Let $\mI'$ be any interpretation that satisfies the same concept assertions in $\mLP$ as $\mI$.
+Consider the third assertion and suppose $\mIq$ is unreachable-objects-free and finitely branching.
+Let $\mI'$ be any interpretation that satisfies the same set of concept assertions in $\mLP$ as $\mI$.
 We show that $\#\Delta^\mIq \leq \#\Delta^{\mI'}$.
-Since $\IN$ is finite and $\mIq$ is finitely branching and unreachable-objects-free, $\Delta^\mIq$ is countable.
-By Theorem~\ref{theorem: quo-x}, $\mIq$ satisfies the same concept assertions in $\mLP$ as $\mI$ and $\mI'$.
+By Theorem~\ref{theorem: quo-x}, $\mIq$ satisfies the same set of concept assertions in $\mLP$ as $\mI$ and $\mI'$.
 Thus, for every individual name $a$, $a^\mIq$ is $\mLP$-equivalent to $a^{\mI'}$.
+Since $\IN$ is countable and $\mIq$ is unreachable-objects-free and finitely branching, $\Delta^\mIq$ is countable.
 If $\mI'$ is not finitely branching then it is infinite and the assertion clearly holds.
 So, assume that $\mI'$ is finitely branching.
-Then, by Theorem~\ref{theorem: H-M}, $\mI'$ is $\mLP$-bisimilar to $\mIq$, and hence also $\mLP$-bisimilar to $\mI$.
-The third assertion thus follows from the first one. \myend \end{proof} }
+Let $Z = \{\tuple{x,x'} \in \Delta^\mIq \times \Delta^{\mI'} \mid x$ is $\mLP$-equivalent to $x'\}$.
+Like the proof of Theorem~\ref{theorem: H-M}, the conditions~\eqref{bs:eqA}, \eqref{bs:eqC} and \eqref{bs:eqI1} hold, and since $\mIq$ is unreachable-objects-free, the condition~\eqref{bs:eqU1} also holds.
+Analogously to the proof of the first assertion, it follows that $\#\Delta^\mIq \leq \#\Delta^{\mI'}$. \myendVS \end{proof} }

 \VersionA{\ProofThmMZF}